Community Gardens Program

 Community Building

-As the plots are shared, they give an easy way for immigrants and refugees to meet locals and create new friendships.
-This offers a relaxed and less intimidating approach to meeting local families.
+As the plots are shared, they give an easy way for immigrants and refugees to interact with locals and create new friendships.
+This offers a relaxed and less intimidating approach to engaging with local families.
 They get to share knowledge, culture, and build a lasting connection.

 Mental & Physical Health